nitishkumar2701/pharma-ner-app/README.md

 - **AI note** — `llm_service.py` calls an LLM with the search term (and a hint from the reference index, if matched) and asks for a small JSON
   object: what a drug treats / how it works / side effects, or a disease's symptoms / prevention / when to see a doctor.
-The provider is switchable — see below.
 - **Frontend** — `templates/index.html` + `static/` is a single page, no
   build step, calling `/api/search` and `/api/analyze`.